Cartagena, Colombia: 1741 attack

 Starting in mid-April 1741, the city endured a siege by a large British armada under the command of Admiral Edward Vernon.
 The engagement, known as Battle of Cartagena de Indias, was part of the larger War of Jenkins' Ear.
 The British armada included 50 warships, 130 transport ships, and 25,600 men, including 2,000 North American colonial infantry.
 The Spanish defense was under the command of Sebastián de Eslava and Don Blas de Lezo.
 The British were able to take the Castillo de San Luis at Bocachica and land marines on the island of Tierrabomba and Manzanillo.
 The North Americans then took La Popa hill.

 Following a failed attack on San Felipe Barajas on 20 April 1741, which left 800 British dead and another 1,000 taken prisoner, Vernon lifted the siege.
 By that time he had many sick men from tropical diseases.
 An interesting footnote to the battle was the inclusion of George Washington's half brother, Lawrence Washington, among the North American colonial troops.
 Lawrence later named his Mount Vernon estate in honor of his commander.

+During this era, José Ignacio de Pombo thrived as merchant.